lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-All tenant-specific models require a FK to the model that controls the tenants:
+Entry-level, tenant-specific models require a FK to the model that controls the tenants:

 ```python
 class SharedTenantModel(models.Model):